 This is an active-High signal.
-When powerdown is asserted, the GTP and GTX transceivers in the Aurora 8B/10B core are turned off, putting them into a non-operating low-power mode.
+When powerdown is asserted, the GTX, GTH, and GTP transceivers in the Aurora 8B/10B core are turned off, putting them into a non-operating low-power mode.
 When powerdown is deasserted, the core automatically resets.
 You need to assert the gtreset as indicated in the transceiver user guide guidelines after powerdown deassertion.

 CAUTION!
-Be careful when asserting this signal on cores that use $tx{out_clk}$ (see the Serial Transceiver Reference Clock Interface, page 38). $tx{out_clk}$ stops when the GTP and GTX transceivers are powered down.
-See the 7 Series FPGAs GTX/GTH Transceivers User Guide (UG476) [Ref 2].
+Be careful when asserting this signal on cores that use $tx_out_clk$ (see the Serial Transceiver Reference Clock Interface, page 42). $tx_out_clk$ stops when the GTP, GTX, and GTH transceivers are powered down.
+See the 7 Series FPGAs GTX/GTH Transceivers User Guide (UG476) [Ref 3] and the UltraScale Architecture GTH Transceivers User Guide (UG576) [Ref 1].